 The Europe Direct initiative was launched in Ireland in 2005.
 The European Commission wanted to create a network of accessible, local information centres in all member states.
 The mission of the network is to distribute information and advice about the European Union’s policies, actively promote local and regional debate about the European Union, allow the European institutions to disseminate local and regional information and give the public the opportunity to send feedback to the European Union institutions.

-There are currently 10 Europe Direct Information Centres at: Blanchardstown, Letterkenny, Gaoth Dobhair, Clones, Mountmellick, Ballinasloe, Carroroe, Sligo, Nenagh and Waterford City libraries.
-Libraries Development, Local Government Management Agency is delighted to be working with the eight library authorities and the European Commission again, to support the centres for the period 2018-2021.
-Each centre is there to answer your questions on the EU and provides:
+There are 8 Europe Direct at: Blanchardstown, Letterkenny, Gaoth Dobhair, Clones, Mountmellick, Ballinasloe, Carroroe, Sligo, and Waterford City libraries.
+Libraries Development, Local Government Management Agency is delighted to be working with the seven library authorities and the European Commission again, to support the Europe Direct for the period 2021-2025.

-- Carries a stock of publications and brochures from EU institutions.
+- Access to publications and brochures from EU institutions

-- Allows access to computers to search for EU material
+- Access to PCs to search for EU material

-- Provides a freephone link to the Europe Direct Helpdesk
+- A freephone link to the Europe Direct Helpdesk

-More information on finding your local Europe Direct centre can be found here.
+More information on finding your local Europe Direct can be found here.